John61590/HackerRankProblems/README.md

 How to contribute
 ====================

-You can contribute your own file with your own copyright notice, but please be Apache 2.0 so it doesn't become incredibly confusing.
-Also, please only submit files that have obtained max points on HackerRank.
+Please only submit files that have obtained max points on HackerRank with no licenses.

 License
 ====================